This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 Built on the southern tip of Castle Hill in Budapest, Buda Castle is a famous palace complex of Hungarian Kings that was completed in 1265.
 It was known as Royal Palace or Royal Castle in the past and is famous for its Baroque, medieval and 19th-century churches, houses and public buildings.
 Situated on Castle Hill, it is connected to Clark Adam Square by the Castle Hill Funicular and was declared a part of the World Heritage Site in 1987.

 Széchenyi Chain Bridge:

 Spanning across river Danube between Buda and Pest, the Széchenyi Chain Bridge is a suspension bridge designed by English architect William Tierney Clark with decorations of cast iron and was opened to public in 1849.
 Commonly known as the Chain Bridge, it holds enormous importance in the country's social, economic and cultural life.
 A symbol of development and national awakening, it upgraded the bridge to a high stature in Europe.
-Needless to say, it is one of the top sightseeing spot listed in Budapest tourism.
+Needless to say, it is one of the best places to visit while in Budapest.